guohuideng2024/resource-timing/Explainers/Initiator_Info.md

 ## References & acknowledgements

 yashjoshimail@gmail.com put up [4 CLs](https://chromium-review.googlesource.com/q/owner:yashjoshimail@gmail.com)(wpt tests, and implementation for the cases where the initiators are html and javascript) and a [design doc](https://docs.google.com/document/d/1ODMUQP9ua-0plxe0XhDds6aPCe_paZS6Cz1h1wdYiKU/edit?tab=t.0) .
 More discussion can be found [here](https://github.com/w3c/resource-timing/issues/263) and [here](https://github.com/w3c/resource-timing/issues/380).
-The initial version of this document is based on Yash’s latest work with very minor changes.

-## Introduction
+## Goal

-This doc proposes adding the following two new fields to `PerformanceResourceTiming`:
--	`resourceId`: an unsigned integer that’s unique in a session.
-It identifies the current fetched resource.
--	`Initiator`: the `resourceId` of the resource that triggered the fetch of current resource.

-Suppose we have two PRT(PerformanceResourceTiming) entries: `prt1` and `prt2`, and `prt1.resourceId == prt2.initiator`.
-We conclude that the resource described by `prt1` triggered the fetch of resource described by `prt2`.
+To expose the dependency of the resources from RUM(real user monitoring) data.
 As `nicjansma@` points out [here](https://github.com/w3c/resource-timing/issues/263), the data exposed by this proposal is a RUM version of [RequestMap tool](http://requestmap.webperf.tools/).
 The RequestMap tool can be a good demonstration of the data to be exposed.

-## Goal
-To expose the dependency of the resources from RUM(real user monitoring) data.

 ## User Research